devrq26/platformtutorialpart3/README.md

 as well as how to call your own platform-specific function to process arbitrary data passed into the platform function and have a value returned.

-It is based on my LinkedIn article "Interfacing Flutter With Native Platforms - Parts 1 and 2"
+It is based on my LinkedIn article "Interfacing Flutter With Native Platforms - Parts 1,2 and 3"
 URL: https://www.linkedin.com/pulse/interfacing-flutter-native-platforms-parts-1-2-reinhold-quillen-foe0c

-This project is part 3 of the above-mentioned article and it shows how you could use a single platform channel name to call multiple platform methods.
+This project is part of the above-mentioned article and it shows how you could use a single platform channel name to call multiple platform methods.
 There is a big GOTCHA however and you should read below:

 IMPORTANT NOTE: Flutter method channels only support sending a single message at a time - it doesn't support the streaming of data - use EventChannel or StreamChannel for this.

+For event channels, see: https://www.linkedin.com/pulse/interfacing-flutter-native-platforms-part-4-reinhold-quillen-i3nzc

 In this demo project we are using THE SAME MethodChannel name to call two different platform functions - this only works when we only call ONE function at a time and wait for its